Introduction

 God of the Ordinary by Alistair Begg

 Check out this phenomenal 10-part message series by Alistair Begg.
-In short 40-minute messages, Alistair Begg walks us through the story of Ruth, painting the backdrop of this beautiful biblical story through careful study so that we can absorb all the wonderful details of this romance and redemption story.
+In 40-minute messages, Alistair Begg walks us through the story of Ruth, painting the backdrop of this beautiful biblical story through careful study so that we can absorb all the wonderful details of this romance and redemption story.

 Ruth Dictionary

 As you read through Ruth, you might come across words and ideas that are foreign to you.
 Here are a few definitions you will want to know!
+Note that this dictionary was created for the New International Version (NIV) Bible.

 To praise or make holy.
 The word bless is used in different ways in the Bible: (1) When God blesses, He brings salvation and prosperity and shows mercy and kindness to people.
 (2) When people bless, they (a) bring salvation and prosperity to other persons or groups; (b) they praise and worship and thank God; (c) they give good things or show kindness to others.